Nutritional Needs For Growing Puppies

 Determining Calorie Needs

 Just like human infants, puppies require a significant amount of energy to fuel their growth and playful nature.
-Determining your puppy's caloric needs depends on their , breed, size, activity level, and metabolism.
+Determining your puppy's caloric needs depends on their age, breed, size, activity level, and metabolism.
 Consulting with your veterinarian is essential for assessing these factors and identifying the appropriate caloric intake for your furry friend.

 The Importance of Balanced Calories

 While meeting your puppy's caloric needs is crucial, it's equally important to ensure a balanced diet.
 A balanced diet consists of the right proportions of macronutrients: proteins, fats, and carbohydrates.
-Balanced calories provide your puppy with the energy they need without the risk of overfeeding, which can lead to excessive weight gain and potential .
+Balanced calories provide your puppy with the energy they need without the risk of overfeeding, which can lead to excessive weight gain and potential health .

 Risk of Overfeeding